Born Free Foundation: History

-However, the two zoo associations’ stated position was to continue to permit the pinioning birds (mutilation to prevent flight), and to continue keeping and breeding elephants in captivity.
-This included the admission that they would still allow member zoos to import elephants which have been captured and taken from the wild, and for zoos to use an ankus (bullhook - sticks with curved, pointed, usually metal tips) for elephant management.
+However, the two zoo associations’ stated position was to continue to permit the pinioning of birds (mutilation to prevent flight), and to continue keeping and breeding elephants in captivity.
+This included the admission that they would still allow member zoos to import elephants which have been captured and taken from the wild, and for zoos to use an ankus (bullhook – sticks with curved, pointed, usually metal tips) for elephant management.

 In 2018, with Born Free support, an Oxford University WildCRU expedition located a previously unreported population of rare lions in Sudan.
 In 2019, a Born Free trophy hunting campaign included a major report, Downing Street rally, 246,000-signature petition and award-winning Bitter Bond canned hunting animation, which has been watched by over 10 million online.

-A new film Creature Discomforts created with Aardman Animations in 2020 used people’s experiences in lockdown to highlight the plight of wild animals in zoos, circuses and dolphinariums.
+A new film, Creature Discomforts created with Aardman Animations in 2020, used people's experiences in lockdown to highlight the plight of wild animals in zoos, circuses, and dolphinariums.

-In 2021 another film Protect Them, Protect Us, narrated by Joanna Lumley, called for end to wildlife markets to help address the spread of zoonotic diseases and reduce the risk of future global pandemics.
+In 2021 another film, Protect Them, Protect Us, narrated by Joanna Lumley, called for end to wildlife markets to help address the spread of zoonotic diseases and reduce the risk of future global pandemics.

 Policy work by the Foundation, reflecting growing concerns amongst the British public and more widely, have assisted in securing a number of progressive legislative measures either being approved or proposed, including: